Understanding average horse weight and why it matters

 Q: How much does a baby horse weigh?

-Depending on the breed, 90 to 200 pounds or more.
+Depending on the breed, ranging from 90 to 200 pounds is possible.

 Q: How much does a Shetland pony weigh?